devsuoa/contribute-to-open-source-workshop-2025/README.md

 npm run lint
 ```

 Then commit these automatic changes and push again.
+Your pull request will be updated automatically so don't need to create a new one.

 ## Activities